liyuming1978/NativeLibCompression/README.md

 2.Call DecRawso.NewInstance before native library loading

 3.Replace all system.loadlibrary(***) to system.load(DecRawso .
 GetInstance ().GetPath(***))
+	now, it is recommend to change to system.load, but system.loadlibrary also work.

 --- build your apk as usual, and run your apk as usual when in your development, the apk is not compressed.